ryanmaclean/zfsbud/README.md

 ```

 ## Caution
 This script does things.
-Don't use when tired or drugged.
+Use with caution!.

 ## Credit
 Created and maintained by Pawel Ginalski (https://gbyte.dev).